mharen/mharen.github.io/blog/2006/2006-11-moving-north.md

 <strong>Why Aurora?
 Why not Newark?</strong>

 Another excellent question (it's easy to come up with good questions when you are quizzing yourself).
-I work for <a href="http://www.rovisys.com/">Rovisys</a>, perhaps the <a href="http://www.wassupy.com/20061029/work/my-job-rocks/">coolest company</a> around.
+I work for [Rovisys](http://www.rovisys.com/), perhaps the [coolest company](http://www.wassupy.com/20061029/work/my-job-rocks/) around.
 Rovisys has an office near our folks so why not?
 I get to stay at the same, cool company and everything.

 Also, we don't want to be too close.
-I've seen enough <a href="http://www.everybodylovesray.com/">Everybody Loves Raymond</a> to know that some distance is important.
+I've seen enough [Everybody Loves Raymond](http://www.everybodylovesray.com/) to know that some distance is important.
 We're close enough to make easy weekend trips but far enough away that unannounced drop-ins are unlikely.

 <strong>Why not Columbus?</strong>